-Advanced Placement (AP) courses are offered in twelve subjects: English Literature, English Language and Composition, United States History, World History, European History, Calculus, Statistics, Spanish, Biology, Psychology, Music Theory, French Early College Experience (ECE) and Studio Art.
+Advanced Placement (AP) courses are offered in twelve subjects: English Literature, English Language and Composition, United States History, World History, European History, Calculus, Statistics, Spanish, Biology, Psychology, Music Theory, and Studio Art.

 In most academic courses, students are placed in levels appropriate to their scholastic potential.
 Difficulty levels have been established for each subject according to factors such as course content, nature of text, type of homework assignments and pace of the course.
 The AP level courses are considered the most difficult and those which require the most work from students followed by levels 1, 2 or 3.

-A minimum of twenty-five credits are required of all students.
+A minimum of twenty-five credits is required of all students.
 These academic units include: